kosmoknot/meloe/README.md

 ### Stray Cats

-A HTML page is generated for each stray cat and a Home.html is generated with index of all stray cats
+A HTML page is generated for each stray cat and a Home.html is generated with index of all stray cats.
+Add <index.> at start of the .md file to denote the index of the stray cat.
+They will be rendered in HTML in order of their indices.

 ## How meloe works under the hood?